CuriousCI/biological-evaluation/docs/dump.typ

 // , and the parameters $epsilon, delta in (0, 1)$ for the evalation of the constraints
-// - structural constraints on the reactions' speeds (some reactions are faster
-//     than others) #TODO[I still haven't figured out how to get that information
-//         out of Reactome, maybe I just have to search more]

 // #box(
 //     stroke: (y: .25pt),